ualibweb/ua-folio-docs/training/00-onboarding.md

 In the FOLIO Slack, the following channels may be of interest:

 - **#bama -- our channel**
+- **#bama-internal -- team-wide discussions, requires an invite**; be sure to turn notifications on for all messages!
 - #development -- general development discussion
 - #devops -- discussion of anything DevOps, mainly configuration with GitHub and build systems
 - #folio-general -- general discussion of the FOLIO project